Find a Qualified Attorney Near You

 For instance, ICE implemented Section 287(g) of the Immigration and Nationality Act (INA).
 This program allows state and local law enforcement agencies to partner with ICE under a joint Memorandum of Agreement.
 This gives the state agencies delegated authority for immigration enforcement within their jurisdictions.
 ICE Enforcement and Removal Operations (ERO) partners with local agencies in identifying and removing incarcerated criminal non-U.S. citizens.

-In the state of Florida, there are many county sheriff's offices that take part in this program.
-The complete list is on ICE's 287(g) Program website.
-ICE also has the Criminal Apprehension Program (CAP).
+In the state of Florida, many county sheriff’s offices take part in this program.
+The complete list is on ICE’s 287(g) Program website.

-CAP emphasizes fighting against illegal immigration and the execution of ERO's mission.
+ICE also operates the Criminal Apprehension Program (CAP).
+CAP emphasizes fighting against illegal immigration and the execution of ERO’s mission.
 It focuses on identifying, arresting, and removing incarcerated noncitizens.
 This includes at-large criminal non-U.S. citizens convicted of serious crimes.
-Immigration officials will then assess whether the person should undergo deportation or removal.
+Immigration officials will then assess whether the person should be deported or removed.

 Florida Gov. Ron DeSantis recently signed Senate Bill 1718 on July 1, 2023.
 It forced wide-encompassing regulations affecting immigrants without documentation.
 The following are some of the matters that the lawmakers implemented in this law: